Before we discuss the fact that failure to repay payday loan is not fraud, please note:

-You can keep up this way for a time, but since payday lenders often charge interest rates of up to 782% in Minnesota, it won’t work for very long.
+They can keep up this way for a time, but since payday lenders often charge interest rates of up to 782% in Minnesota, it won’t work for very long.

-A mortgage, as of March 2013 had an interest rate of about 3.5% as a comparison.
+A mortgage, as of March 2018, had an interest rate of about 4.1% as a comparison.

 When the borrower inevitably proves unable to pay the fees and interest for the payday loan, the lender will start making phone calls.

-If you tell them that you can’t go to jail for debt they will say: “this is different, you committed check fraud.”
+If you tell them that you can’t go to jail for debt they will say “this is different, you committed check fraud.”